Aidbox Docs

 A data lakehouse is a hybrid of two older patterns:

 • A data lake stores raw files (Parquet, JSON, CSV) on cheap object storage (S3, GCS, ADLS).
-Scalable and cheap, but no schema enforcement, no ACID transactions, no time travel.
+Scalable and cheap, but lacks schema enforcement, ACID transactions, and time travel.

-• A data warehouse (Snowflake, Redshift, BigQuery) gives you ACID + schema + indexes — at the cost of a proprietary storage format you don't own.
+• A data warehouse (Snowflake, Redshift, BigQuery) gives you ACID, schema, and indexes, at the cost of a proprietary storage format you don't own.

-A lakehouse is the lake side with the warehouse's guarantees bolted on: ACID, schema, and time travel on plain Parquet files in your own bucket.
-The thing doing that bolting is an open table format — and Delta Lake is the one this module uses.
+A lakehouse takes the lake side and bolts on the warehouse's guarantees: ACID, schema, and time travel on plain Parquet files in your own bucket.
+An open table format does that bolting, and this module uses Delta Lake.
 A Delta table is a directory on object storage:

 s3://bucket/prefix/my_table/